vdct/ProjetDuMois/docs/DEVELOP.md

 ### Docker build

-You can build a node.js based ProjetDuMois server including necessary features to run.
+You can build a node.js based Podoma server including necessary features to run.
 It includes osmium 1.10.0 with Debian Buster.
 It doesn't includes a PgSQL server.
 You can use [CampToCamp Postgres image](https://hub.docker.com/r/camptocamp/postgres/tags?page=1&ordering=last_updated).

 ```bash